deployKF/website/content/guides/platform/deploykf-profiles.md

         email: "user3@example.com"
 ```

-!!! info "User Identifiers"

-    Users are identified by email address, which is provided from the identity provider or static accounts, this means that each `email` must be unique.

 ---

 ## Group Entities

-The [`deploykf_core.deploykf_profiles_generator.groups`](https://github.com/deployKF/deployKF/blob/v0.1.1/generator/default_values.yaml#L788-L798) value defines "group" entities, which are __logical__ collections of "user" entities.
+The [`deploykf_core.deploykf_profiles_generator.groups`](https://github.com/deployKF/deployKF/blob/v0.1.4/generator/default_values.yaml#L957-L967) value defines "group" entities, which are __logical__ collections of "user" entities.

+!!! warning "Groups from Identity Providers"

+    Currently, deployKF can NOT use any groups sent by your [external identity provider](./deploykf-authentication.md#external-identity-providers).
+    You must manually define the groups and their members in the `deploykf_profiles_generator` values.

 For example, you might use the following values to define two groups: